Hyasintti/Firefox_userChrome.css-for-my-windows/README.md

-1.On Firefox go to URL:
+1. On Firefox go to URL:

-about:config
+>about:config

-2.Search and change to true:
+2. Search and change to true:

-toolkit.legacyUserProfileCustomizations.stylesheets
+>toolkit.legacyUserProfileCustomizations.stylesheets

-3..Go to URL:
+3. Go to URL:
-about:profiles

-4.Open Profile Local Directory
+>about:profiles

+4. Open Local Profile directory

+5. Make new folder called

+>chrome

-5.Make new folder called "chrome" and paste .css file on there
+6. Paste .css file on there

-../chrome/userChrome.css
+>../chrome/userChrome.css